.KMZ File Extension

-KMZ files are designed to reduce the space taken up by KML files to make them easier to distribute and share with multiple users.
+Google designed KMZ files to reduce the space taken up by KML files to make them easier to distribute and share with multiple users.
 Common uses for KMZ files include sharing placemarks or tours with users via email or when publishing on a webpage.

-Various programs may create KMZ files, but they are primarily created by Google Earth Pro.
-To create a KMZ file in Google Earth Pro, select, then choose "Kmz" from the dropdown menu.
+Various programs may create KMZ files, but Google Earth Pro primarily creates the files.
+To create a KMZ file with Google Earth Pro, select File → Save → Save Place As..., then choose "Kmz" from the dropdown menu.

 NOTE: 3D models included in KMZ files are accompanied by location data.
-This data is referenced to place the model on the map at a specific location to provide an idea of what the building looks like in that area.
+The application opening the file references this data to place the model on the map at a specific location.
+This data helps you better understand the appearance of the building in the area.

-You can open KMZ files with a variety of mapping applications for Windows, macOS, Linux, Android, and iOS.
+You can open KMZ files with various mapping applications for Windows, macOS, Linux, Android, and iOS.
 The Google Earth Pro desktop application is a common choice for opening KMZ files.
-To open a KMZ file with Google Earth Pro, select .
+To open a KMZ file with Google Earth Pro, select File → Open....

-NOTE: You can also open a KMZ file in Google Maps by saving the KMZ file to an online location and then typing the URL in the Google Maps search box.
-For example, if your file is hosted at http://mywebsite.com/myfile.kmz, type the URL in the search box and it will be displayed in Google Maps.
+You can also open a KMZ file in Google Maps by saving the KMZ file to an online location and then typing the URL in the Google Maps search box.
+For example, if your file is hosted at http://mywebsite.com/myfile.kmz, type the URL in the search box, and Google Maps will display it.